evansarr33/MDL-Website/README.md

 # MDL-website
 The source code for the MDL website made for the tech class mini-project.
-Feel free to use bits of the code.
+The whole website is made in French so it might need translation if you plan to use it.